 - Officially setting up website maintenance packages and offering them in a more structured way.
 I’m now offering this service to sites beyond just the ones I’ve built, so if you need support, let me know.

 - Reusing custom themes to offer more affordable websites for artists and activists.
 Here’s an example of a site I made for a writer based on a theme I built for a podcast website.

 - Working with Backyard Creative as a web developer.
-It’s been my goal to work in more collaborative settings and Lisa from BC got in touch after she branded Nestworks and built their site.
+It’s been my goal to work in more collaborative settings and Lisa from Backyard Creative got in touch after she branded Nestworks and I built their site.
 We’re working on a Shopify site for Happy Island Diapers together and we’re already talking about more collaborations in the new year.

 Work goals for 2020

 - up my billable hours